 8. A Puzzle Toy

 NOT traditional jig-jaw puzzles…no way…road trip disaster.
 I’m talking brain puzzler puzzles.
-My 10-year-old can’t stop playing with his Brainstring, and I think he would also love the Perplexus.
+My 10-year-old loves his Perplexus .
+They now make a tiny Perplexus that he wants to try as well.
 Easier mazes are great for little ones as are those fun little water “pusher-upper” things.
 Riddle books can be a great brain puzzler for the whole family.

 10. An “It Dropped-on-the Floor, I Can’t-Reach-It…Help, Mom!”…Toy Grabber.